Enalean/tuleap-documentation-en/languages/en/user-guide/wiki.rst

 More Documentation
 ------------------

-All SYS\_PRODUCT\_NAME wikis are initialized with some default pages, including the PhpWiki documentation.
+All |SYSPRODUCTNAME| wikis are initialized with some default pages, including the PhpWiki documentation.
 See the PhpWikiDocumentation page for a description of all the PhpWiki features: syntax, plugins, etc.